instructure/canvas-lms/doc/api/outcomes_csv.md

 tiers for the given outcome.
 The columns alternate in decreasing point order: first, number of points for the tier, then tier description.
 This alternating pattern continues until there are no more scoring tiers for this outcome.
 These columns must be blank for learning outcome groups.
-See sample below.</td>
+See sample below.
+If the Account and Course Level Outcome Mastery Scales flag is enabled, the ratings field does not need to be defined in the imported .csv.
+The ratings field will be determined by the account and course settings.</td>
 </tr>
 </table>